Basilakis/webmention-analytics/README.md

 ## Features

-* Group data by month
+* Group data by month looks good
 * Overview of incoming webmentions by day
 * Support for 5 types of webmentions (likes, replies, reposts, mentions, bookmarks)
 * Top sources sending webmentions to your site